Featured

 Proofs from the disposition of the audience are produced whenever they are induced by the speech into an emotional state.
 We do not give judgment in the same way when aggrieved and when pleased, in sympathy and in revulsion."

-What Aristotle is telling us here is that how our audience perceived (and acts upon) our message is determined largely by the emotional state they are in.
+What Aristotle is telling us here is that how our audience perceives (and acts upon) our message is determined largely by the emotional state they are in.

 There are two considerations to make when aligning to the emotions (disposition) of your audience: